privateRecsys/privaterecsys/README.md

 cd web
 nvm use
-npm install
 update web/.env file
 If you are using the Node API set REACT_APP_API_BASE_URL to http://localhost:3000/api/v0

 If you are using the Flask api then set it to http://localhost:5000/api/v0

+yarn
-npm start starts the app on http://localhost:3000/
+yearn start starts the app on http://localhost:3000/